Canine diabetes symptoms often develop gradually, and dog owners may not notice the symptoms of diabetes mellitus until it is in an advanced stage.

 Eventually, you might see the following dog diabetes symptoms:

-- Cataracts – blindness can result.
+- Cataracts – Cataracts can lead to blindness in dogs.

 - Coma – this can occur if diabetes is not controlled.

 So, if you notice that your dog becomes more hungry, drinks more and has to urinate more frequently, make sure you make an appointment with your veterinarian to have your dog tested.
+Your dog could have diabetes or she could have Cushing’s disease–both are common in Bichon Frises.

 Tests for Canine Diabetes Mellitus